-The selling stockholder has granted an option to the U.S. underwriter to purchase up to an additional 496,379 shares at the public offering price less the underwriting discount.
-The U.S. underwriter may exercise this option for 30 days from the date of this prospectus solely to cover any over-allotments.
+We have granted an option to the underwriter to purchase up to 1,227,765 additional shares at the public offering price less the underwriting discount.
+The underwriter may exercise this option for 30 days from the date of this prospectus solely to cover any over-allotments.